abraunegg/onedrive/docs/INSTALL.md

 ```

 ## Upgrading the client

-If you have installed the client from a distribution package, the client will be updated when the distribution package is updated by the package maintainer and will be updated to the new application version when you perform your package update.
+If you have installed the client from a distribution package, the package maintainer will, hopefully, update the package so you can upgrade with it.

 If you have built the client from source, to upgrade your client, you must first uninstall your existing 'onedrive' binary (see above), then re-install the client by re-cloning, re-compiling and re-installing the client again to install the new version.

-To confirm you have the new version installed, use `onedrive --version` to determine the version that is now installed.
+To confirm you have the new version installed, use `onedrive --version` to determine the version installed.